sparkfabrik/company-playbook/content/tools-and-policies/attending-conferences.md

 ### Credits

-This policy and playbook page has been strongly inspired by the great [Deeson Handbook](http://handbook.deeson.co.uk/company-policies/conference-policy/). **High-five guys!**
+This policy and playbook page has been strongly inspired by the great [Deeson Handbook](http://handbook.deeson.co.uk/).
+Sadly the original Deeson's _Conference Policy_ page has been removed from their handbook, but we still want to credit them for providing guidance.